walterhiggins/WMPJS/book-outline.md

 Before I begin, I will explain some of the words I'll use throughout this book.

  * Plugin: A modification you add to Minecraft that changes the game in some way.
 The plugin is usually in the form of one or more files.
- * Mod: Mod is short for "modification".
+ * Mod: Mod is short for "modification."
 In this book, *mod* and *plugin* are used interchangeably (they mean the same thing).
  * Modding: The practice of writing modifications or plugins for Minecraft.
 Modding requires some programming knowledge, which you will learn in this book.
  * API: API is short for "application programming interface," which is an official way to write Minecraft plugins using a guide.
 Players and regular users of software don't need to care about APIs, but they are essential for programmers because they make it easier to develop plugins.
 An API is like a list of recipes; you probably crafted your first pick-axe by referring to an online guide -- how much more difficult would it be to have tried creating one without knowing where all the materials should go in the crafting grid?
 Similarly, programmers need APIs to provide help and guidance in building plugins.
 The API you will use in this book is the Bukkit API.
  * Multiplayer: The mode of playing Minecraft with other players all connected to the same server.